moberwasserlechner/ionic-lazy-loading-migration/README.md

 The script uses template files with placeholders for generation and replacement.

 There are situations when you want to change them according to your needs.
-E.g. After generating everything I discovered that I needed a custom pipe every page.
+E.g. After generating everything I discovered that I needed a custom pipe in every page.
 Knowing this before I would have added the import to my `page.module.[ngx-translate].tpl.txt`

 * component.module.tpl.txt ...
 Module contents for components